survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 ## Passing Parameters to a Loader

-There's a query format that allows passing parameters to loaders:
+There’s a query format that allows passing parameters to loaders:

 ```javascript
 {